sscheele/morphology_embeddings/.roo/rules/prd.md

 Morphology libraries are located in `morph_embed.morphology` and the most notable classes and function can be imported elsewhere as `morph_embed.Morphology`, `morph_embed.BimanualMorphology`, `morph_embed.mujoco_fk`

 ## Architecture
 The embedder will implement a constrained attention module in which each joint may only attend to its ancestors in the kinematic tree.
+This will also help the network to distinguish bimanual from single-arm manipulators.
 We adopt an autoencoder-type architecture with a physics network in the middle.

 ## Training
 Specifically, if we have an encoder network $A$, decoder $A'$, and physics network $F$, every training step will optimize a two-part loss function: